Key Takeaways

 #6: Real Estate Auction

-Auctions create urgency and can generate competing bids, but results are unpredictable and costs are significant.
+Auctions create urgency and can generate multiple offers, but results are unpredictable and costs are significant.

 How It Works in San Antonio